Joe Germaine: College career

 Germaine was recruited by Northern Arizona University (NAU) out of high school, but NAU was wary of his intention to serve a two-year Mormon mission, and thus did not offer him a scholarship.
-Germaine played one season (1995) at Scottsdale Community College in Arizona before transferring to Ohio State.
+Germaine played one season (1995) at Scottsdale Community College in Arizona before transferring to Ohio State University.
 In 1996 and 1997 he was the backup to quarterback Stanley Jackson, but saw significant playing time as the two shared QB duties.
 Germaine's most memorable moment in his years as a backup came at the 1997 Rose Bowl.
 He led the Buckeyes on a 65-yard drive in 12 plays in the final 1:40 for the winning touchdown against Arizona State, a five-yard pass to David Boston with 19 seconds left.
 Germaine passed for 131 yards in the game and was named the game's MVP.

 In his senior year (1998) at Ohio State, Germaine was a full-time starter at quarterback, as well as a team co-captain.
 That year, he set 11 school records, throwing for 3,330 yards and 25 touchdowns.
 He was the Chicago Tribune Silver Football Award winner as well as the Big Ten Conference Most Valuable Player that year.
 He threw for 6,370 yards and 56 touchdowns in three seasons.

 Germaine was selected to the Ohio State Football All-Century Team in 2000.